giachello/netradio/README.md

 ### To install the Media Source component:
 1. Create a netradio folder inside the config/custom_components folder
 2. Copy \_\_init__.py, const.py, manifest.json, media_source.py, services.yaml to config/custom_components/netradio
-3. Add a configuration in your configuration.yaml file like this:
+3. Add a configuration in your configuration.yaml file like this.
+* URL is the link to the audio stream.
+* Name is the user friendly name.
+* Icon is a link to a thumbnail image that will be shown in the browser.

 ```
 netradio: